pgmpy/pgmpy/docs/index.rst

    :header-rows: 1

-All example notebooks are also available at: https://github.com/pgmpy/pgmpy/tree/dev/examples All tutorial notebooks are also available at: https://github.com/pgmpy/pgmpy_notebook
+Example notebooks are also available at: https://github.com/pgmpy/pgmpy/tree/dev/examples

+Tutorial notebooks are also available at: https://github.com/pgmpy/pgmpy_notebook

 Indices and tables
 ==================